The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 RS256

 Signature algorithm.
-This property will be checked if the JWT signature builder has not already set the signature algorithm.
+Checked if the JWT signature builder has not already set the signature algorithm.

 smallrye.jwt.new-token.key-encryption-algorithm